phantasie-schmiede/psb-foundation/README.md

 ### What does it do?
 This extension
-- generates the TCA for your domain models by reading their PHPDoc-annotations
+- generates the TCA for your domain models by reading their php attributes
-- autocompletion for TCA by annotation classes
+- offers autocompletion for TCA by constructor properties of attribute classes
-- configures and registers modules and plugins based on PHPDoc-annotations in your controllers
+- generates database definitions for your domain models
-- registers custom page types
+- simplifies the registration of modules, plugins and page types
-- auto-registers existing FlexForms, TypoScript, TSconfig, CSH language files and icons
+- auto-registers existing FlexForms, TypoScript and icons
 - provides convenient ways to access often used core-functionalities

 #### IMPORTANT